 Friendship blossomed into Flowstone when Stuart Pym met Phil Giglia in the late 90’s.
 Combining passion and expertise, they set up their business in the south of Margaret River township.
-Their vineyard might be tiny, but their white wines are powerful with plenty of flavour.
+Their vineyard might be tiny, but their white wines are powerful with plenty of flavours.

 In just ten years from its founding, Flametree Wines has rightfully established itself as a top Margaret River wine producer.
 They don’t own vineyards themselves but partner up with established ones in the region, resulting in a refreshing diversity and uncompromising quality.